20 Things You HAVEN’T Done on Maui

 5. STARGAZING FROM THE SUMMIT OF HALEAKALA: Yes, watching the sunrise from atop Haleakala is spectacular.
 But a Haleakala sunset is just as magnificent, especially when followed by an after-dark exploration of the night sky.
 Experience a mind-blowing, close-up view of the universe with Maui Stargazing and their portable telescope from this above-the-clouds viewpoint.
-Also . . . prior to COVID, Haleakala National Park had begun offering a “Stars Over Haleakala” night-sky-viewing astronomy program every few weeks that included star talks, full moon hikes, telescope parties, and meteor shower gazing.
-These events have been suspended due to COVID restrictions, but hopefully they will resume when all is safe again!
+Also Haleakala National Park offers a “Stars Over Haleakala” night-sky-viewing astronomy program every few weeks that included star talks, full moon hikes, telescope parties, and meteor shower gazing.
+These events can be found under the calendar tab of their website!
 (Upcountry/Haleakala)

 7. ISLAND ART PARTY: Looking for something to do at night after watching yet another spectacular Maui sunset?
 Create your own work of art at Island Art Party‘s adults-only evening gatherings.
 You’re provided with an apron, art supplies and instruction, then amidst drinks, snacks, music, and chit-chat, everyone creates their own masterpiece.Talent not required!
 A fun way to meet other people on Maui, and you’ll take home a unique and personal Maui memento.
 (Where to stay in Kihei)

 9. DIVE WITH SHARKS: A visit to the fabulous Maui Ocean Center is always fascinating, but certified SCUBA divers can go a step further, gliding among sharks, stingrays, and thousands of tropical fish with the aquarium’s “Shark Dive Maui” program.
 Learn the significance of sharks in Hawaiian culture and the marine ecosystem, then dive into the Center’s 750,000-gallon Open Ocean exhibit for your own personal encounter.
 Plus friends and family can share the experience from the glass viewing area!
-(UPDATE: This activity at the Maui Ocean Center has been temporarily suspended due to COVID restrictions.)
 Find a vacation condo nearby in Maalaea.

 10. HARVEST YOUR OWN MEAL: The Gourmet Lunch and Farm Tour at O’o Farm is a truly memorable “farm to fork” dining experience!
 Start with a tour of the 8.5-acre farm, during which you will harvest the produce for your meal.
 Then enjoy a chef-prepared gourmet lunch utilizing the farm-fresh products, set on the slopes of Haleakala amidst panoramic views of the island.
 (Upcountry)